eunices/eunices.github.io/_pages/cv.md

 I am looking to make a transit into a tech role or to build on existing experience as a data analyst or researcher after I graduate from Aug 2021.
 I'm open (though not limited to) to these [employment opportunities](#opportunities-).

-Please connect with me on [LinkedIn](https://linkedin.com/in/eunices) or via email if my resume looks interesting to you.
+Please connect with me on [LinkedIn](https://linkedin.com/in/eunices) or contact me via email if my resume looks interesting to you.

 ## Portfolio 🐜